Community Appearance Commission

 The Commission shall report to the Town Council and shall have the following powers and duties:

-(A) At the direction of the Council and Manager, conduct studies and make recommendations on matters relating to community appearance issues.
+A. At the direction of the Council and/or Manager, conduct studies and make recommendations on matters relating to community appearance issues.

-(C) At the request of the Council and Manager, assist in the resolution of community appearance complaints and concerns registered by the town's citizens, governmental agencies, or other entities.
+B. At the request of the Council and Manager, assist in the resolution of complaints and concerns registered by the town's citizens, governmental agencies, or other entities.

-(D) All Commission reports, recommendations, or requests for actions shall be coordinated, as appropriate, with other town boards working through the Manager and Council.
+C. All Board reports, recommendations, or requests for actions shall be coordinated, when appropriate, with other town boards working through the Manager and Council.

 COMPOSITION AND TERMS OF OFFICE (§ 3.05.058)

-(C) All members shall be residents of the town's planning and zoning jurisdiction.
+(B) All members shall be residents of the town.

-(D) The Council may remove a Commission member only by taking a public vote.
-A Commission member who misses 3 consecutive meetings without being excused by the Commission shall be considered to have resigned membership in the Commission.
-The vacancy shall be filled by the Council.
+(C) The Council may remove a Board member only by vote in an open meeting.
+A Board member who misses 3 consecutive meetings without being excused by the Board shall be considered to have resigned membership in the Board.
+The vacancy shall be filled as soon as practicable by the Council.

 ORGANIZATION AND PROCEDURES (§ 3.05.059)

-- The Commission shall hold a minimum of 6 scheduled meetings per year.
-Special meetings may be called by the Chair, the Manager, or 2 members of the Commission.
+C. The Board shall hold a minimum of 4 scheduled meetings per year.
+Special meetings may be called by Chair, the Manager, or 2 members of the Board.
+All meetings of the Board shall be conducted in a public, accessible place.
 All meetings shall be open to the public, shall be conducted under the rules of order established by Council, and shall be in accordance with state laws, in particular, the Open Meetings Law.
-A written agenda shall be prepared and published no less than 48 hours prior to a meeting.
-A written record of each meeting shall be kept and shall include information on attendance, findings, recommendations, and actions taken by the Commission.
-This record shall be made available to the public.
+A written agenda shall be prepared and distributed to all Board members and the Liaison at least 48 hours prior to all meetings.
+Copies of the agenda shall be available to the public at the meeting.
+A written record of minutes of each meeting shall be kept by the Secretary or, in their absentee, a designated person and shall include information on attendance, findings, recommendations, and actions taken by the Board.
+A draft copy of the minutes shall be provided to the Town Clerk within 5 business days of the meeting.
+At the next regular meeting of the Board, the draft minutes shall be presented to the Board for official acceptance.
+Within 10 days of adoption by the Board, a signed copy of the minutes shall be provided to the Town Clerk for retention.
+In accordance with applicable law, minutes of Board meetings are public record.
+Board minutes shall be posted on the Town’s web page in a manner consistent with the process of posting Town Council minutes.

-- A quorum, comprised of more than half the current membership, shall be present at the meeting to take any official action required or authorized by this subchapter.
+D. A quorum, comprised of more than half the current membership, shall be present at the meeting to take any official action required or authorized by this subchapter.
+Only appointed Board members are eligible to vote.
+The Chair is eligible to vote on all matters.

-- The Commission may adopt by-laws, rules, and other procedures not inconsistent with the town's ordinances and laws of North Carolina.
+E. The Board may adopt by-laws, rules, and other procedures not inconsistent with the town's ordinances and laws of North Carolina, with approval by the Town Manager.

-- Pursuant to G.S. § 160A-381(d), members of appointed boards providing advice to the Town Council shall not vote on recommendations regarding any zoning map or text amendment where the outcome of the matter being considered is reasonably likely to have a direct, substantial, and readily identifiable financial impact on the member.
+F. Pursuant to G.S. § 160D-109, members of appointed boards providing advice to the Town Council shall not vote on recommendations regarding any zoning map or text amendment where the outcome of the matter being considered is reasonably likely to have a direct, substantial, and readily identifiable financial impact on the member.